 Data itself is not knowledge but can serve as a building block for organizational intelligence and knowledge.
 As a building block, you do not want this data to be inaccessible to people and departments who need it.

 For example, in the data historian industry, we see many organizations that have legacy systems that are only available to specific people or locations.
 The issue with this is that this limits the usage of time-series equipment data in operations and the decision-making process.
-Unnecessary delays in pulling data or simply lack of awareness of its existence means that organizations miss valuable opportunities to show improvements and overcome challenges in operations quickly and easily.
+Unnecessary delays in pulling data or simply lack of awareness of its existence means that organizations miss valuable opportunities.
+Opportunities include to showing improvements and overcoming challenges in operations quickly and easily.

 By centralizing data, organizations will be better able to manage their data and transform it into useful information.
 And just because it is centralized does not mean it is unsecure.
 Centralized data solutions like data historians have various methods to ensure data is protected and accessed by only those who need it.